sebastiaanbrand/graph-state-synthesis/README.md

 Using bounded model checking (BMC), given a source graph and target graph, find a transformation from source to target using only local complementations (LC) (corresponding to single-qubit Clifford gates), vertex deletions (VD) (corresponding to single-qubit Pauli measurements), and optionally edge flips on a selection of pairs of nodes (corresponding to two-qubit CZ gates).

 ## Prerequisites
-This project requires `Python 3` to run, and Make and a C/C++ compiler to build [Kissat](https://github.com/arminbiere/kissat), and [Rust](https://www.rust-lang.org/tools/install) to build the [graph-state BMC encoder](https://github.com/sebastiaanbrand/gs-bmc-encoder).
+This project requires `Python 3` to run, and Make and a C/C++ compiler to build [Kissat](https://github.com/arminbiere/kissat), and [Rust](https://www.rust-lang.org/tools/install) to build the BMC encoder.

 ## Installation on Linux